Peiqi-Hu/Currency_Exchange_Rate/README.md

 # Currency_Exchange_Rate

-A python program with simple currency exchange rate search function
+A python program with simple currency exchange rate search function.

-Version 2
+---Version 2---

 A python program to get the real-time currency exchange rate
 fucntion: